-The mechanism of its action, however, is still unclear.
+The mechanism of its action, however, is still unknown.

 A new (2017) study, covered in Nature suggests that a previous theory (that it inhibits the brain's NMDA-receptors) may be incorrect.

 Their finding adds to recent studies contradicting a long-held idea that the drug works mainly by blocking proteins called NMDA receptors, on the surface of brain cells, which transmit signals between those cells.“

 A third (also as yet unproven) theory instead suggests that breakdown chemicals of the drug - rather than the drug itself - may be responsible for its anti-depressant effects.

 Note: The 'enantiomer' (i.e. mirror image molecule) of Ketamine is called Esketamine (marketed under the name Ketanest and others) it has similar properties, and is also used to treat depression - also by an unknown mechanism.

 Update Oct 2018 : “Johnson & Johnson has submitted its esketamine for regulatory approval, but researchers still don't understand how the fast-acting antidepressant lifts moods.”
 Nature Reviews Drug Discovery volume 17, pages 773–775

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !